Aliases for MX1 Gene

 GeneCards Summary for MX1 Gene

 MX1 (MX Dynamin Like GTPase 1) is a Protein Coding gene.
-Diseases associated with MX1 include influenza and subacute sclerosing panencephalitis.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Diseases associated with MX1 include Influenza and Subacute Sclerosing Panencephalitis.
+Among its related pathways are Immune System and Peginterferon alpha-2a/Peginterferon alpha-2b Pathway (Hepatocyte), Pharmacodynamics.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is DNM1.

 UniProtKB/Swiss-Prot for MX1 Gene